saludes/sublime-GF/README.md

 * Build system (_make pgf_ and _Build from source_)
 * Some commands to open related modules from a GF source (`.gf`) or compiled file (`.gfo`)
+* Create a patch to change source GF files in a directory by using a diff as a model.

 ##Manual install for Sublime Text